dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 # HORIZONTAL ACTIVE SPEAKER DETECTION AND LOCALIZATION ON THE TRAGIC TALKERS DATASET

-This repo contains the code and the models for the audio CRNN "student" network used in the paper "Leveraging Visual Supervision for Array-based Active Speaker Detection and Localization".
+This repo contains the code and the models for the audio CRNN "student" network used in the TASLP paper:
+> D. Berghi and P. J. B. Jackson, "Leveraging Visual Supervision for Array-Based Active Speaker Detection and Localization," in IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 32, pp. 984-995, 2024. [[**arXiv**]](https://arxiv.org/abs/2312.14021) [[**IEEE Xplore**]](https://ieeexplore.ieee.org/abstract/document/10373068)
 ## Dataset

 - Download TragicTalkers from https://cvssp.org/data/TragicTalkers/ (username and password are required, check the license information on the website and contact d.berghi@surrey.ac.uk or davide.berghi@gmail.com to request the credentials)